 About

-💡 Solution: Multi-VALUE is a suite of resources for evaluating and achieving English dialect invariance.
+📊 Data: Multi-VALUE is a suite of resources for evaluating and achieving English dialect invariance.
 It contains tools for systematically modifying written text in accordance with 189 attested linguistic patterns from 50 varieties of English.
-Researchers can use this to (1) build dialect stress tests and (2) train more robust models using Multi-VALUE as data augmentation.
+Researchers can use this to build dialect stress tests and train more robust models for their task using data augmentation.

-Attribution: Multi-VALUE was designed and built at the SALT Lab 🧂 at Stanford University 🌲 and the Georgia Institute of Technology 🐝 and was supported by Amazon Fairness in AI.
+Attribution: Multi-VALUE was designed and built at the SALT Lab 🧂 at Stanford University 🌲 and the Georgia Institute of Technology 🐝.
 This resource draws heavily from the Electronic World Atlas of Varieties of English (eWAVE), which aggregates the work of over 80 field linguists.

 What Multi-VALUE can do for you